• Skip to main content

 • Facebook

-I also didn't want to make a list of books that only showed Muslim children in stressful situations.
-Most of the Muslim children's books on this list depict children in everyday situations, experiencing joy in their identities and dreaming about their futures.
+This list of children's picture books features Muslim central characters in everyday situations, experiencing joy in their identities and dreaming about their futures.

 Under My Hijab by Hena Khan.
 What a delightful book filled with strong female role models!
 A girl narrates her observations of how six women in her life wear (or don't wear) the hijab.
 The women are shown in a variety of occupations both at work and at home.
 At the end of the book, the narrator tries on her own hijab and looks forward to her future and how and when she will wear the hijab.